gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 One solution to these problems might be to use [Gatsby Cloud's Build features](https://www.gatsbyjs.com/cloud/).

-For projects that require self-hosted environments, where Gatsby Cloud would not be an option, being able to only deploy the content that has changed or is new (incremental data changes, you might say) would help reduce build times, deployment times and demand on resources.
+For projects that require self-hosted environments, where Gatsby Cloud would not be an option, deploying only the content that has changed or is new (incremental data changes, you might say) can help reduce build times, deployment times and demand on resources.

 For more info on the standard build process please see [overview of the gatsby build process](/docs/overview-of-the-gatsby-build-process/)